Company

 1. Maintenance Technician

 Maintenance Technicians ensure Heartland Express vehicles are in top condition.
-They perform routine checks and repairs to maintain safety and reliability on the road.
+They perform regular checks and repairs, keeping the fleet running smoothly and safely.

 Find Maintenance Technician jobs